oscar-anderson/EEG-Fringe-P3-analysis/README.md

 ## Code/
 The code/ folder contains the following:

-- Preprocessing/: a folder containing all scripts used in the data preproccessing of this project.
+- Preprocessing/: a folder containing all scripts and functions used in the data preproccessing of this project.
-- ERP/: a folder containing all scripts used to generate Event-Related Potentials from the preprocessed data.
+- ERP/: a folder containing all scripts and functions used to generate the Event-Related Potentials of this project.
-- Analysis/: a folder containing all scripts used in the data analysis of this project.
+- Analysis/: a folder containing all scripts and functions used in the data analysis of this project.

-In the Preprocessing/ folder, the following scripts are available:
+In the Preprocessing/ folder, the following code is available:

+- preprocess.m: a function that applies all of our initial preprocessing steps to input raw data - including segmentation, baseline-correction, band-pass filtering, band-stop filtering, re-referencing and artifact exclusion thresholding.
-- preprocessing.m: a script that performs all of the preprocessing, segmentation and artifact rejection on the raw EEG data (work in progress).
+- preprocessing.m: a script that loads the raw data, calls the custom preprocess() function to apply the pipeline, then facilitates Independent Component Analysis and channel/trial rejection for further data cleaning.

-In the ERP/ folder, the following scripts are available:
+In the ERP/ folder, the following code is available:

-- erpGeneration.m: a script that generates the subject-level ERPs to each condition, and generates the grand average ERPs to each condition across all subjects.
+- generateSubjectERPs.m: a function that generates the subject-level ERPs by averaging across pairs of trials that involve adjacent probe/irrelevant morph presentations.
-- generateERP.m: a script defining a function that generates the subject-level ERPs, used in the erpGeneration.m script.

-The Analysis/ folder is not yet populated, as the scripts are currently being written.
+- erpGeneration.m: a script that calls the generateSubjectERPs() function to generate the subject-level ERPs, then tidies/prepares the array containing these averaged signals for the subsequent statistical analysis by removing empty cells and any ERPs that do not have a probe/irrelevant equivalent.
+The script then includes code to optionally adjust the latency of the subject-level ERPs, code to average across the subject-level ERPs to generate the group-level ERPs, as well as code to visualise the resulting group-level signals.

+In the Analysis/ folder, the following code is available:

+- groupLevelAnalysis.m: a script that runs the cluster-based paired-samples permutation test to compare the subject-level ERPs of the probe and irrelevant conditions of each pair level, in each block.
+The script first defines the neighbours for each channel in the data (to be later used in clusters), then runs the permutation test and plots the significant clusters on topographic maps over time.

 ## Acknowledgements
-This project is being conducted under the encouraging and insightful supervision of Professor Howard Bowman, at the University of Birmingham.
+This project is being conducted in collaboration with Professor Howard Bowman at the University of Birmingham.

-This project uses data collected by Dr Alberto Aviles, under the supervision of Professor Howard Bowman.
+This project uses data collected by Dr Alberto Aviles, as a part of his PhD under the supervision of Professor Howard Bowman.

 Invaluable guidance on this project has been provided by PhD student Cihan Dogan, from the University of Kent.